apache/allura/pyforge/docs/install.rst

 ----------------------------------------------

 Part of the base system includes the test_admin and test_user accounts.
 The password for both accounts is `foo`.
-The `test` project has several plugins already configured; to configure more, you can visit the `Admin` plugin (accessible in the top navigation bar when inside the `test` project).
+The `test` project has several tools already configured; to configure more, you can visit the `Admin` tool (accessible in the top navigation bar when inside the `test` project).

 Running the Tests